rohtas fort jhelum

 Who Built Rohtas Fort Jhelum?

-The main fortification consists of massive walls that stretch for more than 4 km; they are lined with bastions and pierced by monumental gates.
-Rohtas Fort, also called Qila Rohtas, is an exceptional example of early Muslim military architecture in Central and South Asia.
+The primary defensive structure comprises colossal walls that extend for over 4 kilometers, fortified with numerous bastions and adorned with grand gates.
+Rohtas Fort also referred to as Qila Rohtas stands as an exceptional testament to early Muslim military architecture in Central and South Asia.

-The fort is known for its large defensive walls and several monumental gates.
-Rohtas Fort was declared a UNESCO World Heritage Site in 1997 as “an outstanding example of Muslim military architecture in Central and South Asia”.
+Renowned for its massive defensive walls and the grandeur of its gates, Rohtas Fort earned UNESCO World Heritage Site status in 1997.
+It is celebrated as an outstanding exemplar of Muslim military architecture in Central and South Asia, signifying its historical and architectural significance on the global stage.

 Rohtas Fort History

-A blend of architectural and artistic traditions from elsewhere in the Islamic world, the fort had a profound influence on the development of architectural style in the Mughal Empire.
+Rohtas Fort’s architectural and artistic heritage is a harmonious blend of influences from across the Islamic world, and its design had a profound impact on the evolution of architectural style within the Mughal Empire.

 Rohtas Fort Jhelum Gates